Andy Reid: Michael Vick era (2010–2012)

 Lurie said that Reid's induction into the Philadelphia Eagles Hall of Fame was inevitable, and players gave their former coach a standing ovation during his last meeting with them.
 During his 14-year tenure with the Eagles, Reid compiled the best win total (120), winning percentage (.609) and playoff victory total (10) in team history.
 He captured six division titles and five trips to the NFC Championship game.
-During this period, no other franchise earned more divisional playoff round appearances (7) and only Bill Belichick's New England Patriots exceeded Philadelphia's (5) conference championship game appearances with (6).
+During this period, no other franchise earned more divisional playoff round appearances (7) and only Bill Belichick's New England Patriots exceeded Philadelphia's 5 conference championship game appearances with 6.
 Despite his success, however, Reid was ultimately unable to lead the Eagles to a Super Bowl title.

 Reid sent 19 players to 44 Pro Bowl appearances, the highest total for any team in the NFL during that period.
 None of these players had ever appeared in a Pro Bowl before Reid was hired.

-Since 1990, only fourteen first-time head coaches remained with their original team for eight or more years: Reid (1999–2012), Tennessee's Jeff Fisher (1994–2010), Brian Billick (1999–2007 with Baltimore), Bill Cowher (1992–2006 with Pittsburgh), Dennis Green (1992–2001 with Minnesota), Tom Coughlin (1995–2002 with Jacksonville), Jack Del Rio (2003–2011 with Jacksonville), Cincinnati's Marvin Lewis (2003–2018), Green Bay's Mike McCarthy (2006–2018), New Orleans's Sean Payton (2006–2021), Pittsburgh's Mike Tomlin (2007–present), Baltimore's John Harbaugh (2008–present), Dallas's Jason Garrett (2011–2019), and Minnesota's Mike Zimmer (2014–2021).